galexandrade/herodev-io/content/blog/understanding-css-specificity-rules.md

   CSS specificity rules are tricky to understand.
 In this blog post we will learn how to master it.
 ---
-If you have ever worked with CSS, I bet you already faced a situation where some CSS changes were not being applied, no sense at all.
-The solution ended up using the \`!import\` statement at the end of it.
+If you have ever worked with CSS, I bet you have already faced a situation where some CSS changes were not getting applied as expected, making no sense at all.
+The solution ended up using the `!important` statement at the end of it.
 It magically worked!
-But, you had no idea why.
+But you had no idea why.

 ![Magic](/assets/magic.gif)